Mahashwe/my_app/readme.md

 # Where Tonight 🍽️

-**AI that decides where your friend group is eating — no more “you decide” chaos.**
+**AI that decides where your friend group is eating — no more "you decide" chaos.**

 ## Overview